ncatlab/nlab-content/pages/8205.md

 ## Idea

-Beyond the speculative hypothetized role of [[string theory]] as a physical theory of [[fundamental strings]] that constitute the observed [[fundamental particles]] in the [[standard model of particle physics]], the theory has shed light on many aspects of [[quantum field theory]] as such, both on the conceptual structure of QFT as well as on concrete theories and their concrete properties.
-This entry lists such instances of string theory results having lead to insights in non-stringy physics and in particular into experimentally confirmed physics.
+Beyond the speculative hypothetized role of [[string theory]] as a physical theory of [[fundamental strings]] that constitute the observed [[fundamental particles]] in the [[standard model of particle physics]], the theory has shed light on many aspects of [[quantum field theory]] as such, both on the conceptual structure of QFT as well as on concrete theories and their concrete properties such as of.
+This entry lists such instances of string theory results having lead to insights in non-stringy physics and in particular into experimentally confirmed physics, such as [[QCD]] in the [[standard model of particle physics]].

 ## Examples